 Burn injuries are categorized based on degree of severity.
 First-degree burns are typically not difficult to deal with and can heal by themselves over the course of a week or two.
 Second-degree burns impact the top and lower layer of skin, potentially causing significant pain, redness, swelling, and blistering.

 Third-degree burns are considered the worst.
 They can cause the skin to turn white or black with a charred, leathery feel.
 Whoever suffers this type of burn may not feel pain at the spot of the burn due to nerve damage, as well as damage to the tissues, muscles, and bone in the affected area.

 If someone’s negligence resulted in your suffering a burn injury, our team is here to help you.
 At Templeton Smithee Hayes Heinrich & Russell, you’ll find dedicated burn injury lawyers ready to protect your rights and pursue the compensation you need.

-Call our firm today at (806) 397-0300.
+Call our firm today.
 We represent clients in the Texas panhandle and Eastern New Mexico.